|

 1ml of First Contact will cover approximately 4 square

 inches of surface.
-First Contact is roughly $1-1.50/ml, depending
+First Contact is roughly $1.35-1.65/ml for

-your particular application. |
+quantities and if you have questions about your particular application. |

 |